Magic Time (compilation album)

-Magic Time is an extensive three-disc compilation album containing music from the sunshine pop bands The Millennium, The Ballroom and Sagittarius and the artist Curt Boettcher.
+Magic Time is an extensive three-disc compilation album containing music from the sunshine pop bands the Millennium, the Ballroom and Sagittarius and the artist Curt Boettcher.
 It was released in 2001.

-It contains the entire Begin album by The Millennium and all of the single versions of songs from that album, as well as the entire previously unreleased album by The Ballroom and numerous demos by The Ballroom, Sagittarius and Boettcher.
+It contains the entire Begin album by the Millennium and all of the single versions of songs from that album, as well as the entire previously unreleased album by the Ballroom and numerous demos by the Ballroom, Sagittarius and Boettcher.

-Magic Time chronicles Boettcher's progression from The Ballroom to The Millennium, though it does not include anything from the Sagittarius album released during this time, Nor does it include any of his productions for other artists, including his productions for Lee Mallory, who was later an integral part of The Millennium.